Tangier can be roughly divided into three distinct sections: the old medina, the kasbah and the new city.

 The medina is divided into five separate quarters (though it might be difficult to tell) all around a main square by the name of Zoco Chico.
-Getting around is made easier if you have a guide prearranged with us (and enjoy this little plug), which is common on the tours to Morocco we at Journey Beyond Travel help travelers put together.
+Getting around is made easier if you have a guide prearranged with us (and enjoy this little plug), which is common on the tours we put together in Morocco.
 This square used to be the “heart” of Tangier and, for generations, passersby have met for business or stopped to do a little people watching here.
 Generally, most people enter the medina by the new fountain through Bab el-Fahs or Bab Fendaq Zraa (they are right next to each other) and continue down Rue as-Siaghin (about a five-minute walk) until they reach Zoco Chico.

 From Zoco Chico, many merchants can be found along Rue des Almohades (though most Tangerines—people from Tangier—still call it “Rue des Chretiens”) selling Berber carpets, mosaic tables, ceramics and various antiques.

 Things to do in the medina:

 There are two cafés at this main square of the Tangier medina, Café Tingis and Café Central.
 Both have ample outdoor seating and friendly service.
 Relax with a tea or a coffee and do what people have been doing for generations: people watch.